SvenDuve/conversations/context/ek_context_en.md

 # About ExpressKabel GmbH

-ExpressKabel GmbH, a subsidiary of Leoni since 1977, operates globally in the cable trade and has been a distribution partner of Leoni since 2000.
+ExpressKabel GmbH is independent, but was a subsidiary of Leoni from 1977 until 2000.
+ExpressKabel GmbH operates globally in the cable trade and has been an independent distribution partner of Leoni since 2000.
 This ensures that you receive the highest quality products, even in smaller configurations.
 With our extensive experience and a strong partner by our side, we commit to providing you with optimal service.

 ## History